 Question 45

 Do you agree that the 'Preferred' approach to town centres and retail provision in West Lothian is appropriate?

 If not, why not?

 YES NO Don't know

 Do you have any additional comments?
-Again laudable but competition that used to be with out of town supermarkets is moving to on-line shopping and leakage will continue to grow.
-It is unclear why policy restrictions in place will have any effect.

 Question 46

 Do you agree with the 'Alternative' approach to town centres and retail provision in West Lothian?

 If not, why not?

 YES NO Don't know

 Do you have any additional comments?

+bo you have any additional comments.

 Question 47

 Do you have an alternative approach?

 What is it and how would you make it work?

 YES NO Don't know

 Do you have any additional comments?